 It’s time for real, authentic personalization

-Personalization shouldn’t be a new concept for email marketers.
+Personalization is not a new concept in the world of email marketing trends.
 The events of 2021 have now brought the need for authentic personalization right back into the spotlight though.

 As we’ve seen, almost every brand has made attempts to connect with their consumers on a personal and human level throughout this period.
 That level of connection is now required throughout your email communications too.